LoZack19/EFES_Reports/UART_Lab_Report.md

 - `sys_clk_timer` set to `none`
 - `timestamp_timer` set to `timer_0`

-After this, it was possible to generate the BSP.
+We had to disable the BSP UART driver, because it would have interferred with our code.
+After this step, it was possible to generate the BSP.

 We built the whole project with the following `main()` function.